LzpTec/css-optimizer/README.md

 [![Latest Stable Version](https://poser.pugx.org/lastzero/css-optimizer/v/stable.svg)](https://packagist.org/packages/lastzero/css-optimizer)
 [![License](https://poser.pugx.org/lastzero/css-optimizer/license.svg)](https://packagist.org/packages/lastzero/css-optimizer)

 Minifies stylesheets by removing duplicates and combining selectors - mostly safe and very efficient.
-This package was developed as a  "quick win" to optimize the CSS of an existing commercial Web site, as the CSS contained many duplicates and similar selectors created by the [Sass](http://sass-lang.com/) CSS precompiler.
+This package was developed as a  "quick win" to optimize the CSS of an existing commercial Web site, as the CSS contained many duplicates and similar selectors created by a CSS precompiler.

 *Note: The optimization is performed using simple (and fast) string functions - it's not a real CSS parser.
 It requires well formed CSS without inline comments (don't worry, you can use the minifyCss() method for that, see usage).*